 In the context of Romans 9, Paul is talking about how men receive God's mercy.
 Paul says God's mercy doesn't depend on a man's will, nor does it depend on how a man "runs," which refers to his life's works.
 Rather, it depends entirely on God, the One Who extends mercy according to His will.

-Furthermore, Paul taught the church in Corinth that men are not naturally reception to the Gospel message:
+Furthermore, Paul taught the church in Corinth that men are not naturally receptive to the Gospel message:

 Men do not accept the Gospel by their will because our fallen nature is spiritually opposed to God and therefore can never seek for God: